Sebastian Priaulx: Porsche single-make and WEC

 During 2022, Priaulx also undertook several one-off appearances in various championships.
 In January, he made his debut in the IMSA SportsCar Championship, competing in the 2022 24 Hours of Daytona with Sean Creech Motorsport.
 The team finished the event second in class, a lap behind the class-winning #74 entry of Riley Motorsports.
 In July, he joined Inception Racing by Optimum Motorsport's Gold Cup entry in the Spa 24 Hours, driving alongside Brendan Iribe, Ollie Millroy, and Frederik Schandorff.
 The group finished fourth in the Gold Cup classification, 27th overall.
 Priaulx returned to Inception Racing for Petit Le Mans, joining Iribe and Jordan Pepper in the GTD entry.
 The team led the class for 145 laps, but finished second after being held up at the pit exit during a late stop.

 For the 2023 IMSA SportsCar Championship, Priaulx joined AO Racing Team for their full-season GTD class entry, driving alongside P. J. Hyett.
+The duo achieved a season-high sixth-place finish at VIR, finishing 14th in the GTD class championship.
+AO Racing's expanded program saw Priaulx reassigned, joining Laurin Heinrich in a new GTD Pro effort.
+Priaulx and Heinrich were joined by Michael Christensen for the 2024 24 Hours of Daytona, in which they secured the class pole and a runner-up finish.
+Following a retirement at Sebring, the duo claimed consecutive victories at Laguna Seca and Detroit.
+Despite leading the GTD Pro championship with four races remaining, Priaulx parted ways with the team mid-season owing to his increasing commitments with Multimatic Motorsports.

+These increasing commitments saw Priaulx return to GTD Pro in 2025, teaming up with Mike Rockenfeller aboard a new-look lineup in Multimatic's #64 Ford Mustang GT3 entry.
+It marked a return for Priaulx to a factory role which his father had held with Ford from 2016 to 2019.
+Priaulx stated that a return to Multimatic was "exactly what [he] dreamed about," and that several of the staff had worked with him while racing Mustangs in GT4 several years prior.
+The duo kicked off the season with a pole position at Daytona, which led to a podium finish in the race itself.
+In May, Priaulx and Rockenfeller claimed the #64's first ever IMSA class victory, winning at Detroit.